Travelling abroad with your pet

 quarantine as long as they meet the rules.

-It also means that people in the UK can, having taken their pets
+It also means that people in the UK can, having

-Further information about the changes is available from the Department
+Further information is available from the Department

 for Environment, Food and Rural Affairs Website.
 (DEFRA).